-Enock Mwepu 2022 – Net Worth, Salary, Sponsors, Wife, Tattoos, Cars, and more
+Enock Mwepu – Net Worth, Salary, Sponsors, Wife, Tattoos, Cars, and more

 Enock Mwepu is a former Zambian football player who used to play for Brighton & Hove Albion in the Premier League before being forced to retire early due to a heart condition.
 In this blog, we will see about the Zambian’s Net Worth, Salary, Sponsors, Wife, Tattoos, Cars, and more.

-Enock Mwepu, a 24-year-old midfielder is a Zambian midfielder who used to play for Premier League club Brighton & Hove Albion.
+Enock Mwepu, is a Zambian midfielder who used to play for Premier League club Brighton & Hove Albion.
 A talented midfielder, he was a key part of the Seagulls’ set-up until an unfortunate early retirement.
+He retired due to hereditary heart condition.
+The footballer announced his retirement in October 2022 which came as a shocking news for mahy.

 Mwepu started off the season pretty well for the then Graham Potter’s side.
 However, the midfielder has not played since the international break when the Zambian fell ill and he has since then been diagnosed with a heart condition that has forced him to retire early on October 10, 2022.